Norway wins its 17th gold medal, breaking record for most golds won in a single Winter Olympics

 Norway had set the record at the 2022 Beijing Olympics with 16 gold medals.

+“It’s quite a good ending to my first Olympics, and it is also my first time shooting 20 out of 20," Dale-Skjevdal said.
+"What a day to do it on.
+It’s real, and I can’t find the words, but it’s just amazing, of course.”

 Dale-Skjevdal had taken the lead after the first standing bout with clean shooting and completed the five laps on newly packed snow and gusty winds in 39 minutes, 17.1 seconds.
-His teammate Sturla Holm Laegreid only missed one target and finished 10.5 seconds back for silver — his fifth medal of these Olympic Games.
+His teammate Sturla Holm Laegreid only missed one target and finished 10.5 seconds back for silver.
+It was his fifth medal of these Olympic Games: three silver and two bronze.

+“After the third shooting, I was really hoping for something special, because then I got quite a solid gap, and then I knew that on my last shooting I would be alone on the range," Dale-Skjevdal said.
+“It was a situation that you dream of: coming alone on to the range, shooting in Antholz, in the Olympics, in my favorite discipline in mass start.
+I’m so happy.”

+Laegreid, who turned 29 on Friday, said it was a special day.

+“It was a tough race," he said.
+"The snow is very slow.
+The conditions on the range are windy, so it was like a race I had to fight for.
+Today I was in fighter mode, so it suited me well.”

-Philipp Horn of Germany only missed one target on his last shooting bout and left the range in third place, but Quentin Fillon Maillet of France, who missed four on the day, chased Horn and passed him on a big hill, taking him to the finish for a bronze, 25.6 seconds behind Dale-Skjevdal.
+Philipp Horn of Germany only missed one target on his last shooting bout and left the range in third place, but Quentin Fillon Maillet of France, who missed four on the day, chased Horn and passed him on a big hill, and took the bronze, 25.6 seconds behind Dale-Skjevdal.

+Fillon Maillet said he felt strong on the skiing and was excited to win his ninth Olympic medal.

+“I didn’t feel pain in my legs, so I could push hard," he said.
+"I wasn’t so good on the shooting range, but you know, never mind.
+It’s still a medal, and with these Olympics it makes it nine in total right now.
+That’s incredible.”

 Fillon Maillet, who was on the gold medal winning team in the mixed relay and men's relay, also won gold in the sprint.